What We Do

 Through conferences, scholarship, and collaboration with leading nongovernmental organizations in the field of disability rights, the Center has worked to support enhanced implementation and expanded adoption of the United Nations Convention on the Rights of Persons with Disabilities.
 Learn more

-The Initiative for Human Rights in Business (IHRIB) aims to build the capacity of businesses and civil society to operate in a responsible and sustainable manner, to inspire civil society to advocate for human rights and environmental protections, and to encourage governments to create and execute effective public policies.
+The Human Rights in Business Program (HRIBP) aims to build the capacity of businesses and civil society to operate in a responsible and sustainable manner, to inspire civil society to advocate for human rights and environmental protections, and to encourage governments to create and execute effective public policies.
 Learn more

 HUMAN RIGHTS EDUCATION